glotzerlab/signac-docs/docs/source/recipes.rst

 Defining a grid of state point values
 =====================================

-Many signac data spaces are structured like a "grid" where the goal is an exhaustive search or a Cartesian product of multiple sets of input parameters.
+Some **signac** :term:`project schemas<project schema>` are structured like a "grid" where the goal is an exhaustive search or a Cartesian product of multiple sets of :term:`parameters<parameter>`.
 While this can be done with nested ``for`` loops, that approach can be cumbersome for state points with many keys.
 Here we offer a helper function that can assist in this kind of initialization, inspired by `this StackOverflow answer <https://stackoverflow.com/a/5228294>`__:

 .. code-block:: python